The Poultry Industry Council is hosting a webinar on the topic of raising backyard chickens on March 29, 2025. Click here to learn more and register.

 - Dehydration.

-HPAI is primarily transmitted by infected migratory birds to animals, and can be further spread on farms by people through infected material on clothing, shoes, vehicles, equipment, and water.
+HPAI is primarily transmitted to animals by infected migratory birds and can be spread further on farms by people through clothing, shoes, vehicles, equipment, and water.

 Animal to Animal

-- Reduce bird and wildlife access to farm property.
+- Reduce bird and wildlife access to farm properties

 Animal to People